navidJadid/openease_frontend_development/README.md

     Again, if you want to manually push for each submodule and check for each push from the main repository if there are changes in the submodules before pushing, see the documentation linked in [¹].

-[¹]: We strongly recommend reading through the [git-submodules documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules) once, as this project's documentation cannot touch on all the problems that might occur when using git-submodules.
-Among other things, it covers how to set the branches to update from for the submodules in `.gitmodules`, how to display changes of the submodules when calling `git diff` in the main repository, how to avoid overwriting local changes when updating submodules and how to merge changes in the submodules.
+<sub><sup>[¹]: We strongly recommend reading through the [git-submodules documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules) once, as this project's documentation cannot touch on all the problems that might occur when using git-submodules.
+Among other things, it covers how to set the branches to update from for the submodules in `.gitmodules`, how to display changes of the submodules when calling `git diff` in the main repository, how to avoid overwriting local changes when updating submodules and how to merge changes in the submodules.</sup></sub>

 ##### 4. Building and running the whole thing
 This project requires the use of: